rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Bitcoin redeems, taking our sinful nature that inevitably leads to fiat, and turning into a force of good, defending the network.
 Miners are gargoyles, and their greed is protecting the sacred, the immutable ledger of a finite money supply.

-## Altcoins?
-Shitcoins are not even attempting to solve the problem Bitcoin solves.
-They offer no scarcity.
-They are free market monies that operate as securities.
-They offer features because they're digital money, but without scarcity over time.

-Bitcoin is scarce over time, now and in the future.
-It will always be scarce, always.
-This is why the value will always increase with true economic output, savings will thus always be rewarded without the need of interest rates.
-Just a fixed savings whose value will increase in purchasing power.
-Meaning the quality of consumer goods will increase sufficiently to meet the demand.

-What would it have to look like to be true?

-Supporting Bitcoin means you are supporting a better future, where prosperity and human flourishing increase.

-The only way to devalue Bitcoin amongst Bitcoin holders is to reduce human flourishing, which by itself is non-sustainable, obviously because then we're talking about the elimination of human civilization.
-If civilization is to not only persist but to flourish, then Bitcoin wins.
-If Bitcoin is true, then it wins in the end, redeeming civilization in the process.

-## Inflation
-Could an ideal money be inflationary?
-That is, if inflation is truly healthy, let's say, by whatever percent is an ideal annual growth rate of a given economy, then yes, one could increase the block reward such that miners get paid more and not less, incentivizing future investments into mining.
-But why save?
-Because your purchasing power will, on average, never change.
-Prices may still decrease over time due to efficiency improvements as the larger economy grows, but nothing as dramatic as deflationary money like Bitcoin.
-Relatively stable prices over time would be an obvious advantage, and are the basis of much of MMT.
-Although in practice, prices increase under fiat, a decentralized alternative currency could potentially avoid those pitfalls.
-Ironically, the biggest threat to such inflationary money is Bitcoin itself.
-Why hold an inflationary asset when a scarce one exists?
-Bitcoin supply is fixed, meaning there is zero possible inflation, ever.
-The smart money will find its way to the hardest asset.
-The only way to do better is deflationary currency, money whose supply can shrink and never be recovered.
-So rather than 21.million, something that slowly decreases, say, to 18.million, and so on.
-But it can't be random or a source of centralization, no one would store wealth in something that might disappear for reasons that could never have been adequately prevented.
-And the total supply can't disappear, but the total supply could be reduced without end, so long as the remaining supply is infinitely divisible.
-That is, if only 1 Bitcoin still existed.
-Or only 1 Satoshi...
-If, in this hypothetical 1.sat economy, someone discovers keys to an entire Bitcoin.
-Well, that is now an inflationary event.
-Increasing the money supply, and at the benefit of those nearest to the new supply.
-The biggest threat to Bitcoin is not lost keys but rather found keys that were once believed to have been lost.
-The damages of such an inflationary event are the very damages of fiat itself.
-The only better version of Bitcoin is one where "lost" coins are in fact known to be lost.
-Such a system would be truly deflationary in a provable way.
-Perhaps a future BIP will provide means to do so, but such a feat is beyond this author's current understanding.
-Perhaps a voluntary system where one can prove ownership but also that if keys are ever found, the funds are redistributed evenly across the network.
-Or a null account that destroys any Bitcoin sent to it?
-Such ideas have maddeningly difficult consequences and would not altogether solve the lost Bitcoin problem.
-How do I know it's truly lost?
-In a trustless system, I don't, not without verifiable proof.
-This means I will act as if Satoshi's coins are active, that they're part of the active supply, and that at any minute they will be used.
-In the 1.sat world, it is still operating under the assumption of a fixed 21.million, but only a tiny fraction of the supply is active in the market.
-The market in such a scenario must safeguard against the introduction of new sats, up to the max.
-The max is still known.
-So even in that situation it's better than infinite fiat.
-But, for this reason, Bitcoin can act as a truly deflationary money, but at a risk of inflationary events anytime "lost" coins are "found".

-A hypothetical zero inflation money, always 21.million and nothing ever lost, this would be weaker than Bitcoin, which is guaranteed to be deflationary as coins are lost or even deliberately destroyed.
-Yet this guarantee comes with a risk of "found" keys, that is, sudden increases in the effective money supply, cantillon bubbles that could be destabilizing.
-Bitcoin's cantillon risk.

 ## USD
 What is the ultimate fate of the USD?